Relativistic corrections to the Bethe logarithm for the $2^3S$ and $2^3P$ states of He: Asymptotic coefficients of

 The low-energy part of the coefficient $D_1$ is

-Second-order term $D_{1a}^L$ is singular.
+The second-order term $D_{1a}^L$ is singular.
 We employ the regularized form of the Breit Hamiltonian $H_A^{(4)}$, Eq.~(\ref{eq:HA}), in order to move singularities into first-order terms and use the dimensional regularization in order to handle the remaining divergences.
 The result is \begin{widetext}

 \end{widetext} Here, $[Z/r_1]_\epsilon$ is the $d$-dimensional form of the Coulomb potential (for details see \cite{pachucki:06:hesinglet}).
-Terms $[(Z/r_1)^3]_\epsilon$ and $[Z^2/r_1^4]_\epsilon$ contain singularities which will be cancelled when combined with corresponding terms coming from the high-energy part.
+The terms $[(Z/r_1)^3]_\epsilon$ and $[Z^2/r_1^4]_\epsilon$ contain singularities which will be canceled when combined with corresponding terms coming from the high-energy part.
 Term $D_{1b}^L$ is evaluated as